 AA - Machine Pitch is for boys and girls 8-9 who want to expand the fundamentals of hitting and fielding.
 In the division, players will hit off an electric pitching machine at speeds between 35 and 42 mph.

 The primary goals of AA - Machine Pitch are to instruct children in the fundamentals of baseball and to allow them to experience the value of teamwork.
 Rosters may be composed of between 9-10 players.
 The diamond used is a 60-foot diamond and the pitching distance is 40 feet.

 Player requests are not accepted.
 Rosters will be selected at random.

 Dugout: All players not playing defense or batting shall sit in the dugout.
-As Bechet and Griffen Fields do not have a separate dugout, the first row of bleachers closest to the field are considered the dugout.
+No on deck batters.
+As Bechet and Griffin Fields do not have a separate dugout, the first row of bleachers closest to the field are considered the dugout.

 No Infield Fly Rule

 Feet first sliding is allowed.
 No headfirst sliding at any base.
 A player who slides headfirst will be issued a verbal warning.
 A second offense will result in the player being called out.